 Minecraft Club: Minecraft is a game where you dig (mine) and build (craft) different kinds of 3D blocks within a large world of varying terrains and habitats to explore.
 We will build, create and game together.
 This club is open to grades 5-8.
 Meets on Wednesdays.

-Poderaza: Poderoza means "powerful and strong woman" in Cape Verdean Kriolu (and similar words exist in the Spanish and Portuguese languages.)
+Poderoza: Poderoza means powerful and strong in many languages.
 This club will focus on issues surrounding women in our world with the goal of empowering our young women and men to be strong future leaders in our local and global communities.
+Using the International Conference on Cape Verdean Women's vision and rationale as a guide, we will focus on education, community building, activism, and health.
 There will also be an opportunity for this group to participate in a cultural exchange with a school in Cape Verde.
 This club is open to grades 5-12.
+Meets on Tuesdays.

 Pokémon Club: This club will instill in the members a sense of camaraderie, team-building, and sportsmanship.
 These games require higher order thinking skills, strategic thinking, and problem-solving in a fun setting.
 Beginners to experts are welcome!

 Bring your cards and we will help you form decks for gameplay.
 This club is part of the Global Pokémon League.
-The club is open to all grades and meets on Fridays from 3:20-5:00 PM at the main campus.
+The club is open to all grades and meets on Fridays.

 Scrapbooking Club: This club will teach students the method for preserving personal and family history in the form of a scrapbook.
 It includes memorabilia, photographs, printed media and artwork.
 Scrapbooking is open to grades 5-12.
 Meets on Tuesdays.

-Soccer (Intramural grades 5-7): Students will learn the fundamentals of soccer through drills, games, and other fun activities.
+Soccer (grades 5-8): Students will learn the fundamentals of soccer through drills, games, and other fun activities.
 The soccer club will take place at Riverside Park.
-This club is open to students in grades 5-7.
-Meets on Fridays, if weather permits.
-Program ends November 16, 2018.
+This club is open to students in grades 5-8.
+Meets on Fridays.
+Program starts April 5, 2019, if weather permits.

 Wacky World of Clay: Students will learn basic clay techniques in order to make a variety of projects that will be student directed and guided by the teacher.
 Students will have fun learning the basics of hand building with clay and create student driven projects with the teacher's guidance.
 All levels are welcome!
 This program is open to students in grades 5-7 and will meet on Wednesdays.